 Rich, buttery and crunchy, this is a wonderful pecan pie option when you want a more sophisticated dessert.
-The filling comes together in 10 minutes and uses brown butter for a deeper and more complex flavor and no corn syrup.
-Serve it warm with some whipped cream or vanilla ice cream and turn it into a special dessert.
+The filling comes together in 10 minutes and uses brown butter for a deeper flavor.
+Serve it warm with whipped cream or vanilla ice cream and turn it into a special dessert.

-That said, let's get into the details of this pecan pie recipe that, as you can see, is not a tall pie but more of a tart, and I like it that way because it's very decadent and a sliver goes a long way.
+That said, let's get into the details of this pecan tart recipe that, as you can see, is not a tall pie and is very rich so a sliver goes a long way.

 The pie crust

 The first layer is a homemade crust.
 Of course, you can substitute a store-bought one, the best quality you can afford.